-To do a transplant, doctors will put healthy new bone marrow or blood cells into the patient's bloodstream through an IV.
-These healthy new cells are either taken from the patient before treatment or donated by another person.
+In a transplant, doctors put healthy new bone marrow or blood cells into the patient's bloodstream through an IV.
+These new cells are either taken from the patient before treatment or donated by someone else.

 If you have non-Hodgkin lymphoma, you know how scary it can feel.
 There's a lot to deal with emotionally.
 On top of that, appointments and tests can be tiring, and treatments might make you feel lousy.

 The most common short-term side effects of chemo are feeling sick and throwing up.
 Most patients get medicines to prevent this.
-Another thing that can happen to people getting cancer treatment is lower blood counts.
-This can put people at risk for infection or bleeding.
+Cancer treatment also can cause lower blood counts, which can put people at risk for infection or bleeding.